yr1404/GuessingGameChallenge/README.md

 # GuessingGameChallenge
 This is a game in which user has to guess a number between 1 to 100.
+And, the number of guesses taken to guess the actual number is the score the user gets.

 The program starts by:
 * Printing the rules of the game to the user